cucumber-rs/cucumber/book/src/Features.md

 ## CLI options

-`Cucumber` provides several options that can be passed to on the command-line.
+`Cucumber` provides several options that can be passed to the command-line.

 Pass the `--help` option to print out all the available configuration options: